American Cattlemen Podcast

 Central Life Sciences

-Welcome back to the American Cattlemen Podcast.
-Just ahead, we have Dustin Hector, he's the Director of Business development for the American Cattlemen Media Group, and he sits down with Kristian Rennert with Rennert Ranch.
-In this episode, Dustin and Kristian will dive into the Rennert Ranch's Maternal Legacies Vol. 4 sale held on Sunday, December 7, 2025.
+Welcome back to another episode of the American Cattlemen Podcast.
+Just ahead, we have Dustin Hector, he's the Director of Business Development for American Cattlemen Media, and he sits down with Dr. M. Wayne Ayers, Senior Technical Consultant Veterinarian for Elanco Animal Health.
+In this episode, Dr. Ayers and Dustin will dive into optimizing cattle health and the return of investment on dewormers for your cattle.

 For previous episodes of the American Cattlemen Podcast, please visit: www.americancattlemen.com.